 At Column Health, people who suffer from substance related disorders are people first and patients second.

-We treat disorders related to the use of:
+We treat substance use disorders, including but not limited to the use of:

-We also treat psychiatric conditions including depression, anxiety, bipolar disorder, schizophrenia, phobias, attention deficit disorder, and virtually every other mental illness.
+We also treat psychiatric conditions including but not limited to depression, anxiety, bipolar disorder, schizophrenia, phobias, attention deficit (hyperactivity) disorder

 At Column Health, we treat each of these conditions effectively by creating a treatment plan that is designed to help you meet your own goals for yourself.
 We provide medication assisted recovery-oriented treatment services and offer a full range of individual psychotherapies, group psychotherapies, and psychiatric medication management services at all our locations so you don’t have to coordinate your own care or struggle to make your own appointments at additional outside providers.